 Because duct cleaning is not necessary every year, it’s a good idea to keep tabs on your home and the performance of your HVAC system to determine when this service might be necessary.
 One of the top signs that your ducts may have developed significant buildup is excessive dust around the home; you may notice that dust reappears quickly after cleaning or see small puffs of dust emanating from air registers when your HVAC system activates.
 Other signs your home may benefit from duct cleaning include a worsening of allergies or asthma in affected family members—if you replace your furnace filter regularly but are still experiencing poor indoor air quality that affects health and comfort at home, the source of the problem may be dirt, dust, pollen, mold, or animal dander accumulation inside your ducts.
 Finally, it’s important to consider that the buildup of dirt and dust inside your ducts can have an effect on the overall performance of your HVAC system.
 If you have been experiencing poor heating and cooling, low levels of air circulation, or an increased number of HVAC repairs, it’s worth scheduling a duct inspection with your HVAC service to determine whether dirty ducts could be contributing to these problems.

 Duct cleaning on sale now!

 Are you ready to kick off your spring cleaning with HVAC services designed to promote a healthier, more energy-efficient home?
-Our duct cleaning is on sale for $249 (normally $299) Schedule a free estimate with Washington Energy Services today or buy your duct cleaning online right now.
+Our duct cleaning is on sale!
+Schedule a free estimate with Washington Energy Services today or buy your duct cleaning online right now.